 I roast it light -- not too far out of the 1st cracks (407 degree bean temperature).
 This is where you pick up the hoppy malty tastes of bread and chocolate.
 There are slight hints of fruit, but it's mostly a savory coffee.
 If you take it just into the rolling 2nd cracks, which tends to happen about 20 seconds into the slow second cracks, you have the most amazing cocoa-tasting espresso I’ve ever tasted (if only I could afford to give my coffeeshop customers 100% Yemen for their espresso, I surely would), a great half for your Mokka-Java blend, or a wild cup of coffee to drink as is.
 Add 20% Ethiopia to it and you'll have a fruity Yemen that you could drink every day and never stop being amazed by.
 If you want less bitterness and more snappy acidity, pull it out after just a few snaps of the 2nd cracks, and its an exotic complex cup that emphasizes more of the sweeter tones and less of the bitter ones.

 Yemen is a natural process coffee which means it roasts fast and needs less flame.
-It is the mokka varietal which is very hard to grow and only grows in Yemen, Ethiopia Harrar, and Hawaii.
+It is the mokka varietal which is very hard to grow and only naturally grows in Yemen and Ethiopia.
 I'm not claiming that Yemen is worth its price, but Yemen coffee is extremely dangerous to export, expensive to get through customs, and very rare.
 There is no other coffee in the world that tastes like Yemen, and so you just have to pay the price if you love the taste (which I do).
 It does NOT support terrorism.
 It supports the small farmers who are trying to make an honest living and need support.